PANCE 5-Year Performance Results

-Union College is committed to the goal of 100% first-time pass rates for all PA graduates.
-However, we are willing to admit a student to the PA Program who may face academic challenges, but also demonstrates the high potential of being an excellent clinician, typically based on maturity, life experience, and an overt commitment to health care.
+Union College is committed to the goal of 100 percent first-time pass rates for all PA graduates; however, we are willing to admit a student to the PA Program who may face academic challenges but also demonstrates the high potential of being an excellent clinician, typically based on maturity, life experience, and an overt commitment to health care.

-While the PANCE scores are important to the evaluation of students and our program curricula, we also recommend the following data reports to the observer, which we believe rounds out a more complete picture of our program and graduates.
+While the PANCE scores are important to the evaluation of students and our program curriculum, we also recommend the following data reports to the observer, which we believe provides a more complete picture of our program and graduates.

-Selected written comments from surveys received from our graduates' employers 6-12 months after graduation (Classes 2007-2011):
+Comments from our graduates' employers, six to twelve months after graduation (Classes 2007-2011):